 #5 Burns Ave, San Ignacio

-Day 1 of 3 Days in San Ignacio
+Day 1 in San Ignacio

 Is there anything better than visiting a Mayan ruin just steps away from a major city?!
 I can’t believe this is just a stone’s throw away from downtown San Ignacio.
 What good fortune.

-Anyways, it’s the smallest ruin in this itinerary, but still worth a visit.
+It’s the smallest ruin in this itinerary, but still worth a visit.
 I know waking up early is painful, but arrive as soon as it opens for two reasons…

 1. You’ll likely have the whole place to yourself

 2. Bird watching.
 Bring binoculars.

 Ford Young Drive, C.A., San Ignacio; Open 6:30 a.m. – 5 p.m. daily